MrLixm/MrLixm.github.io/content/blog/0008/substance-painter-color-management.rst

 .. block-danger:: Substance Painter

-    If we look at the Substance Painter departement, we can see that our workspace is ``linear - sRGB``.
+    If we look at the Substance Painter department, we can see that our workspace is ``linear - sRGB``.
 The artist decided to not bother working with ``ACEScg`` colorspace but instead is using ``sRGB`` primaries.
-    This mean that for the Display, the chain of color-transformation is the following :
+    This means that for the Display, the chain of color-transformation is the following :

     ::